coinbase/tg-trading-bot/README.md

 ENCRYPTION_KEY="Your hex-encoded encryption key"
 ```

-6. Run the project
+6. Run the project:

 ```
 npm install
 npm run start
 ```

-7. Send the `/start` message to the Bot you provisioned in Step 3.
+7. Send the `/start` message to the Bot you provisioned in Step 3, and start trading!